Ukraine says North Korean troops to join Russia – DW – 11/01/2024

 Russian casualties in Ukraine are high.
 According to British military intelligence, an average of 1,271 Russian soldiers were killed or seriously wounded every day in September 2024.
 In total, more than 600,000 are estimated to have been killed since the start of the war in February 2022.

-According to NATO Secretary General Mark Rutte, Russia is "not in a position" to maintain its assault on Ukraine "without foreign support."
+NATO Secretary General Mark Rutte has said Russia is "not in a position" to maintain its assault on Ukraine "without foreign support."

 Putin urgently needs more soldiers.
 However, observers are also wondering whether 10,000 North Koreans can make up for the heavy Russian losses over the long term.